Australia election threatens shape of $34 billion broadband plan

 The delays have opened the door for Rudd’s challenger, Liberal Party leader Tony Abbott, to lambast the project as too expensive and unnecessarily complex.

-Abbott instead promises a A$30 billion fiber-to-the-node network.
-Under this plan, high-speed fiber would be laid to streetside “nodes” but the final connection to homes and businesses would rely on Telstra Corp Ltd’s ageing copper wires, with much slower download speeds than fiber.
+Abbott instead promises a A$30 billion fibre-to-the-node network.
+Under this plan, high-speed fibre would be laid to streetside “nodes” but the final connection to homes and businesses would rely on Telstra Corp Ltd’s ageing copper wires, with much slower download speeds than fibre.

 The Liberal Party says this would provide 25 Mbps minimum by 2016 and 50 Mbps for the “vast majority of households” by 2019.